Network Access Rules in Detail

 - Always order the rules with salience

-- Depending on you size, decide if you really need VLAN assignment or the basic authentication would be sufficient.
+- Depending on your site, decide if you really need VLAN assignment or the basic authentication would be sufficient.